martin-ali/SoftUni/dotnet-core-issue.md

 # Method of temporary avoidal

 - Using "TERM=xterm dotnet \[command\]" as opposed to "dotnet \[command\]"
-- Temporarily set environment variable
+- Temporarily set environment variable with command "export TERM=xterm dotnet"
+- Not sure exactly what it does
 - Probably a bad idea
-- Should reinstall after this
+- Should reinstall OS after this